louwrentius/eztables/README.md

     allow_in $eth1_net $eth1 any 22/tcp
 ```

-Note that SSH access is only granted from within the local network.
+Note that SSH access is only granted from within the local network connected to the eth1 interface..

 ## Using groups for hosts and services